Introduction to XRF Lead Testing in NYC

 Step 1: Site Inspection

-The first step in the XRF lead testing process involves a thorough site inspection by a certified lead inspector.
-The inspector will assess the building and identify areas where lead-based paint is likely to be present.
-This includes walls, windows, doors, and any other surfaces that were painted before lead paint was banned.
+The first step involves a thorough site inspection by a certified lead inspector to identify areas where lead-based paint may be present.

 Step 2: XRF Scanning